GED in North Dakota

 How to Get Your GED in North Dakota

-To obtain a GED in North Dakota, individuals must follow a structured process.
-First, they need to check their eligibility, which includes being at least 16 years old and not currently enrolled in high school.
+• First, they need to check their eligibility, which includes being at least 16 years old and not currently enrolled in high school.

-After confirming eligibility, the next step is to register for the GED test by creating an account on the official GED website, GED.com.
-Following registration, candidates should prepare for the exam.
+• After confirming eligibility, the next step is to register for the GED test by creating an account on the official GED website, GED.com.

-Prepsaret online GED Test Prep resources and classes are available to aid in preparation.
-Finally, candidates must sit for the GED exam, aiming for a passing score of at least 145 in each subject to earn their GED certificate, which signifies high school equivalency.
+• Finally, candidates must sit for the GED exam, aiming for a passing score of at least 145 in each subject to earn their GED certificate, which signifies high school equivalency.

-North Dakota GED Requirements
+GED in North Dakota Requirements

 • First, you must be at least 16 years old, although those 16 or 17 years old need to meet additional strict requirements (see below).